As pioneers of design build, the idea of a more customer-centric process is embedded in everything we do. Our

 In addition to her project management work, Beth develops and trains next level project management leaders and manages our local internship program.
 She has vested interest in developing and mentoring women in project management and the industry, amplifying the value women bring as professionals.

 Perhaps her manager, John Williams, vice president of project management, sums it up best saying, “Beth has always gone above and beyond, not only with her assigned tasks, but with many things that she has volunteered to do.
 She really is a rock star."

 Beth has delivered multiple projects that permanently changed the Minneapolis skyline and community.
 She's currently in a leadership role on the collaborative team delivering 365 Nicollet, a 30-story, high-rise mixed-use, multifamily development that will significantly up the ante for luxury living in downtown Minneapolis.
 Offering the ultimate live-work-play environment, 365 Nicollet will have 370 apartment units with condo-level finishes, floor-to-ceiling windows, and a multitude of upscale amenities, like a relaxation room, a sixth floor deck area with a hot tub, pool and fire pits.

 “With this type of project, there are two distinct clients—the property owner and the future residents," said Beth.
 “Both benefit from our ability to put ourselves in their shoes and deliver what they want—a well-constructed building that provides a positive experience for residents with exceptional layouts, quality finishes and engaging public spaces and amenities."

 We’re proud to launch a series of profiles featuring the experts who deliver value to our clients and partners.
 In conjunction with International Women’s Day, we’re featuring four women leaders.
-Check our previous profiles, including Jennifer Koehler, Margaret Knowlton and Devon Coffey.
+Check our previous profiles, including Jennifer Koehler and Margaret Knowlton.